-Severity of sleep disordered breathing predicts glycemic healthMay 23rd, 2012 in Sleep apnea
+Severity of sleep disordered breathing predicts glycemic healthMay 23, 2012 in Medicine & Health / Sleep apnea

 The severity of sleep disordered breathing and nocturnal hypoxemia independently predict both glycosylated hemoglobin (HbA1c) levels and type 2 diabetes mellitus (T2DM), according to a new study.

 "Because people with obstructive sleep apnea syndrome (OSAS) are often overweight or obese it has been difficult to interpret earlier studies of the relationship between sleep disordered breathing and metabolic disorders," said Brian Kent, MBBCh, research fellow at St. Vincent's University Hospital in Dublin.
 "We found that obstructive sleep apnea syndrome (OSAS) severity and low nocturnal oxygen levels were significant independent predictors of prevalent T2DM and HbA1c levels, even after adjustment for a number of confounding variables, including obesity."

 The research will be presented at the ATS 2012 International Conference in San Francisco.

 The study involved 7,886 prospectively assessed subjects from 22 sleep laboratories in 16 European countries.
 All subjects completed overnight sleep studies.